LargoLujan/falcon9-landing-prediction-ibm-capstone/README.md

 ---

 ## Motivation
 Reusability is key in reducing costs for space missions.
 Understanding when and why the **Falcon 9 first stage** successfully lands helps improve decision-making and optimize pricing for future launches.
-This project applies machine learning techniques to make such predictions.
+This project applies machine learning techniques to make such predictions and help potential competitors of SpaceX.

 ---

 ## Data Sources
 The data used in this project comes from public SpaceX launch data and includes:
 - **Launch Dates**
-- **Payload Information**
+- **Payload Mass**
 - **Orbital Parameters**
-- **Launch Outcome**
+- **Launch Sites**
-- **First Stage Landing Outcome**
+- **Grid Fins and Legs Usage**
+- **Landing Outcomes** (successful or failed)

+The data was obtained from the SpaceX API and web scraping Wikipedia pages for Falcon 9 and Falcon Heavy launches, covering launches from 2010 to 2020.

 ---